Hong Kong Horse Racing Tips

 The Hong Kong horse racing schedule is as follows: Happy Valley host evening meetings every Wednesday, while early risers can witness the Sha Tin action on Sunday mornings.

 What time does Hong Kong Horse racing start?

-Starting times fluctuate throughout the course of the season, but Happy Valley tends to get underway mid-morning GMT time, while Sha Tin’s Sunday fixtures can start as early as 4am GMT.
+Starting times fluctuate throughout the course of the season, but Happy Valley tends to get underway in the evenings, while Sha Tin’s Sunday fixtures start in the early afternoon.